confluentinc/librdkafka/MIGRATION.md

     ```

 2. Try running your program.
 In case a migration is needed, an informative error will be thrown.
+   If you're using Typescript, some of these changes will be caught at compile time.

 3. The most common expected changes to the code are:
   - For the **producer**: `acks`, `compression` and `timeout` are not set on a per-send() basis.